Funded in part by

 STEAM Play

 We love seeing families explore our newly improved facility, so we are adding another program called STEAM Play as a paid option to visit.
 STEM Saturdays will continue as a free family program.
-STEAM Play is an additional opportunity to enjoy Homewood Science Center with a fee of $10 per child.
-Babies and adults will not be charged to accompany children during STEAM Play.
+STEAM Play is an additional opportunity to enjoy Homewood Science Center.

 Homewood Science Center’s Girls STEAM SUCCESS Club is a free program that empowers female 6th-12th grade students to successfully set and achieve goals, build skills, meet women in STEAM careers, and have fun with science.
 The Club is kicked off with a one day conference followed by monthly opportunities to meet or attend off site field trips.